 Central Building, UTS – home to Anti-Slavery Australia, Faculty of Law

 Anti-Slavery Australia is seeking motivated law students with a passion for human rights and access to justice, to complete their PLT Practical Experience (PE) Placement with the legal practice.

-Anti-Slavery Australia is based in the University of Technology Sydney’s Faculty of Law, and is dedicated to eliminating modern slavery and slavery-like practices in Australia.
+Anti-Slavery Australia is based in the University of Technology Sydney’s Faculty of Law, and is dedicated to eliminating modern slavery in Australia.
 The Centre supports survivors of trafficking, slavery, forced labour and forced marriage through our specialist pro-bono legal practice.

 Students who have completed their PLT placements with ASA in the past have found it to be an extremely rewarding experience and many have gone on to work in the legal profession with a strong human rights and social justice focus.